QingLyu0828/QingLyu0828.github.io/_pages/about.md

 Research interest
 ======
 * **Deep radiomics/rawdiomics**: The utilization of neural networks to extract features from medical images for medical applications such as tumor detection, or from tomographic data directly (deep rawdiomics).
-* **Medical image generation**: Use advanced generation models with radiologists' evaluation feedback to generate realistic medical images to mitigate the privacy and data collection concerns
+* **Medical image generation**: Use advanced generation models with radiologists' evaluation feedback to generate realistic medical images to mitigate the privacy and data collection concerns.
 * **Medical instrumentation innovation**: AI-empowered system prototyping to synergize data acquisition and image reconstruction for targeted applications.
 * **MRI acceleration**: Use neural networks to boost the MRI data acquisition process and quantify the minimal data required for generating diagnosable images.
 * **Medical imaging modality synthesis**: Synthesize high quality medical images from other modalities to ease data acquistion difficulty.